RossWilliamsProject/finalYearProject/README.md

 Link To Repo: https://github.com/RossWilliamsProject/finalYearProject The three prototypes are stored on seperate branches of the repository named "PrototypeA", "PrototypeB", and "PrototypeC"
-(TPLEASE NOTE: The "Main" branch contains nothing of interest)
+(PLEASE NOTE: The "Main" branch contains nothing of interest)

+Program was developed using an agile methodology with the use of a kanban style board with short sprints.
+Sprint details can be found on the trello board: https://trello.com/b/ZOu7ojxX/psyrw5-project

 To Run the code:
     - After downloading code and opening terminal to code location.